lucasscharenbroch/personal-site/content/blog/punching-through-the-board.md

 {{% /center-text %}}

 In my youth, I practiced Tae-Kwon-Do.
-I had very little talent, but it taught me many valuable lessons.
+I had very little talent, but I still learned many valuable lessons.
 Few of those lessons were directly related to computer programming, but I have a knack for drawing tenuous connections between code and the outside world.

 Board-breaking was an occasional[^tests] event in the school that I trained with.